neuwoai/neuwo-api-sdk-python/README.md

 - **MINOR**: New features (backward compatible)
 - **PATCH**: Bug fixes (backward compatible)

-## License
+## Licence

-This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.
+This project is licensed under the MIT Licence - see the [LICENCE](LICENCE) file for details.